Greece Moments Greece Moments

 Lonely evenings in autumn

-Beginning of October the season is then officially over.
+By the beginning of October the season is officially over.
 Those who come at this time have the island almost to themselves and can only visit the few taverns and cafes that are open all year round.
-The weather is usually still wonderfully sunny until November and the sea is pleasantly warm for swimming.
+The weather is usually still wonderfully sunny into November and the sea is pleasantly warm for swimming.

 Finally, a word on the subject of wind: Astypalea is a very windy island.
 During our eight days there, there was always a good breeze, but we quickly got used to it.